 How to draft a pattern for the front of the wrap dress

-Now make a mirror copy of some part of the wrap dress as you see in the image below.
+Now make a mirror copy of some parts of the wrap dress as you see in the image below.

 On the bust line mark point 17 (where the bust line intersects with the center front line).